explorer7733/AnnaK-code-refactor/README.md

 4. CSS selectors and properties are consolidated appropriately.
 5. The webpage suffies the accessibility requirements.

-* I learnt the following:
+* I learned the following:

-1. Refactoring is a common task, which helps to improve the exciting code.
+1. Refactoring is a common customers' request, which helps to improve the exciting code.
 2. Web accessibility standards.

 ## Installation